Alfred R. Conkling

-Alfred Ronalds Conkling (September 28, 1850 – September 18, 1917) was an American geologist, lawyer, author, and politician from New York.
+Alfred Ronalds Conkling (September 28, 1850 – September 18, 1917) was an American geologist, lawyer, writer, and politician from New York.

 Life

-Conkling was born on September 28, 1850 in New York City, the son of Frederick A. Conkling and Eleonora Ronalds.
+Conkling was born on September 28, 1850, in New York City, the son of Frederick A. Conkling and Eleonora Ronalds.
 His brother was Howard Conkling.
 He was a member of the Seymour-Conkling family.

 Conkling attended Mount Washington Collegiate Institute.
 He then studied mining and metallurgy at the Sheffield Scientific School at Yale University in 1868.
 He graduated from there in 1870 with a Bachelor of Philosophy.
 He then attended post-graduate courses at Harvard University, where he studied under Louis Agassiz, Josiah Whitney, Josiah Parsons Cooke, and Nathaniel Shaler.

 In 1872, Conkling went abroad and studied geology and mineralogy in the University of Berlin.
 He was then appointed United States geologist for the Wheeler Survey under George M. Wheeler.
 He left the federal government in 1879 and began studying law under Erastus C. Benedict.
 He later graduated from Columbia Law School in 1879.
 He was appointed Assistant United States District Attorney under Stewart L. Woodword from 1881 to 1882.

 Conkling then opened a law office.
 In the 1884 United States House of Representatives elections, he was the Republican candidate for New York's 7th congressional district.
 He lost the election, but won the most votes any Republican received until then in the Democratic district.
 He was a member of the New York City Common Council from 1887 to 1888.
 In 1891, he was elected to the New York State Assembly as a Republican, representing the New York County 7th District.
 He served in the Assembly in 1892 and 1895.